Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Sodium Pool: A pool of liquid sodium about 20 m in diameter X 15 m deep which captures both the heat and radiation emitted by centrally contained nuclear fuel;

-Indicator Tubes: Vertical metal tubes which project above the surface of the liquid sodium pool to transmit reactor status information to overhead electronic monitoring equipment;
+Indicator Tubes: Vertical metal tubes which project above the surface of the liquid sodium pool to convey movable fuel bundle status information to an overhead electronic monitoring system;

-Hollow Stainless Steel Spheres: Buoyant stainless steel balls that float on the surface of the liquid sodium to reduce its exposed surface area and assist in fire asphixiation;
+Hollow Stainless Steel Spheres: Buoyant stainless steel balls that float on the surface of the liquid sodium to reduce its exposed surface area and to assist in sodium fire asphixiation;

-NaK: An alloy of the metals sodium and potassium that is liquid at a low pressure from room temperature up to over 700 degrees C;
+NaK: An alloy of the metals sodium and potassium that is liquid from below room temperature up to over 700 degrees C;

-Intermediate heat exchange bundle: A device which transfers heat from the hot liquid sodium to slightly cooler but fully isolated NaK;
+Intermediate heat exchange bundle: A bundle of metal tubes that transfers heat from the hot liquid sodium to slightly cooler but fully isolated NaK;

 Induction Pump: A non-contact electromagnetic pump type used for safe circulation of NaK;

-1000 MWt: One thousand million watts thermal (sufficient power to meet all the power requirements of about 100,000 North American people)
+1000 MWt: One thousand million watts thermal (sufficient power to meet all the heat and electricity requirements of about 100,000 North American people)